Commonwealth Stadium – Edmonton Eskimos

 If you’re still looking for something more, you can pop into the Quarterback Club on the east side, or Jackie Parker’s on the west side for more of a lounge atmosphere.

-Finally, there is a “tailgate” area at the north end of the stands, at field level, for folks who want to enjoy an adult beverage right next to the action.
+Finally, there is a “tailgate” area at the north end of the stands at field level, for folks who want to enjoy an adult beverage right next to the action.

 With a team that has won as many Grey Cups as the Eskimos have, it should come as no surprise that there are numerous nods to the glory years.
 The south exterior wall is decorated with the list of championships, along with huge pictures of three of the most famous Eskimos of all time: Warren Moon, Norm Kwong, and Willie Pless.
-The Grey Cup list can also be found on the walls of the main concession areas as well.
+The Grey Cup list can be found on the walls of the main concessions areas as well.

 The neighborhood around Commonwealth Stadium is pretty low on interesting places to spend your money.
 Most of the area is older residential with some industrial stuff mixed in.
-You’ll find the End Zone Pub & Grill across the street to the north, and a McDonalds and a Subway a little further east along 112 Ave. but that’s about it in the immediate vicinity.
+You’ll find the End Zone Pub & Grill across the street to the north, and a McDonald’s and a Subway a little further east along 112 Ave. but that’s about it in the immediate vicinity.

 Generally speaking though, if you’re looking for some pre- or post-game entertainment or dining, you’ll be much better off heading elsewhere.